doraadong/MESSI/README.md

 # Command-line usage

-## Download expression data and convert to required formats:
+## Download expression data and convert it to required formats:

 Download the script [utils/readyData.py](utils/readyData.py).